Optoelectronics Letters

 OPTICS COMMUNICATIONS

-Exploring the Frontiers of Optical CommunicationOptics Communications, published by Elsevier, is a prestigious international journal that focuses on the dynamically evolving fields of optics and photonics.
+Advancing Knowledge in Photonics and CommunicationOptics Communications, published by Elsevier, is a prestigious international journal that focuses on the dynamically evolving fields of optics and photonics.
 With its ISSN 0030-4018 and E-ISSN 1873-0310, this journal has made significant contributions to the fields of Atomic and Molecular Physics, Electrical and Electronic Engineering, Electronic, Optical and Magnetic Materials, and Physical and Theoretical Chemistry, consistently ranking in the Q2 quartile across these categories for 2023.
 The journal, based in the Netherlands, is recognized for its rigorous peer-review process and aims to publish high-quality research articles that advance knowledge and applications in optical communication technologies.
 Although it operates under a subscription model, the insightful research published here plays an essential role in informing the work of researchers, professionals, and students alike.
 With a history dating back to 1969 and spanning well into 2025, Optics Communications remains a crucial resource for cutting-edge developments in optics, catering to a global audience dedicated to innovation in this pivotal science.

 Nanophotonics

-Connecting Researchers in the Realm of LightNanophotonics, published by WALTER DE GRUYTER GMBH, is a premier open access journal dedicated to advancing the field of nanophotonics, encompassing cutting-edge research in atomic and molecular physics, optics, biotechnology, and electronic engineering.
+Elevating Knowledge in the Science of LightNanophotonics, published by WALTER DE GRUYTER GMBH, is a premier open access journal dedicated to advancing the field of nanophotonics, encompassing cutting-edge research in atomic and molecular physics, optics, biotechnology, and electronic engineering.
 With a significant impact factor and a notable presence in the top quartile rankings (Q1) across multiple categories, including electrical and electronic engineering, this journal serves as a critical resource for researchers and professionals aiming to explore the latest developments in the manipulation of light at the nanoscale.
 Since its inception in 2012, Nanophotonics has been an influential platform for disseminating innovative ideas and breakthroughs, offering unrestricted access to its content, thus fostering a collaborative environment conducive to scientific discovery.
 Located in Berlin, Germany, and with a commitment to promoting the highest standard of scholarly excellence, Nanophotonics continues to shape the future of optical materials and technology, inviting contributions from both established experts and emerging scholars.